rukundob451/rukundob451/README.md

 - 🔭 I’m currently working on ...Flutter Application Development using the dart programming language
 - 🌱 I’m currently learning ...flutter and using the dart programming language to develop mobile applications.
 - 👯 I’m looking to collaborate on ...Flutter projects
-- 🤔 I’m looking for help with ...database integration with flutter and php
+- 🤔 I’m looking for help with ...backend with flutter and php
 - 📫 How to reach me: ...https://www.linkedin.com/in/benjamin-rukundo-539ab01a6/
-- ⚡ Fun fact: ...Really love technology and exploring new things about it that is building things with it
+- ⚡ Fun fact: ...Really like getting to learn new things in technology and putting them to it to use and a php enthusiast.

 ------------------------
 <summary>☎️ <b>Get in touch?<b></summary>